Market Analysts see The Progressive Corporation [PGR] gaining to $107. Time to buy?

 The Progressive Corporation (NYSE:PGR) today reported the following results for August 2022:.

-The results of the trading session contributed to over 2764200 shares changing hands.
-Over the past one week, the price volatility of The Progressive Corporation stands at 2.54% while the volatility over the past one month is 1.99%.
+The stocks have a year to date performance of 15.98 percent and weekly performance of -1.90 percent.
+The stock has been moved at 2.46 percent over the last six months.
+The stock has performed -4.78 percent around the most recent 30 days and changed 4.76 percent over the most recent 3-months.

-The market cap for PGR stock reached $72.22 billion, with 584.30 million shares outstanding and 582.57 million shares in the current float.
-Compared to the average trading volume of 2.64M shares, PGR reached a trading volume of 2764200 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.50M shares, PGR reached to a volume of 4193400 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Keefe Bruyette have made an estimate for The Progressive Corporation shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on June 24, 2022.
 While these analysts kept the previous recommendation, Citigroup raised their target price to Sell.
 The new note on the price target was released on May 24, 2022, representing the official price target for The Progressive Corporation stock.
 Previously, the target price had yet another raise from $99 to $106, while Jefferies kept a Hold rating on PGR stock.
 On May 09, 2022, analysts increased their price target for PGR shares from 85 to 115.